opendilab/DI-engine-docs/source/best_practice/maac.rst

    .. image:: images/3s5z_mappo.png
      :align: center

-For Developer
+For Developers
 --------------------------

 Model
 ^^^^^^^^^^^^^^^^^^
-We need to change the signal agent to the multi agent model.
-In signal agent model, it only has a obs_shape key.
+We need to change the single agent to the multi agent model.
+In single agent model, it only has a obs_shape key.
 In multi agent model, we need to divide the obs_shape key to agent_obs_shape and global_obs_shape, and in this way, we can train critic model by global obs and train actor model by agent obs.

 Policy
 ^^^^^^^^^^^^^^^^^^